HSBC Life Assurance (Malta) Ltd. Sustainable Finance Disclosure Regulation (SFDR)

 Moreover, HSBC Life employees which qualify as "key/critical function holders" in terms of Solvency II requirements are also subject to a Supplement to the HSBC Bank Malta p.l.c. remuneration policy adopted by HSBC Life, which also takes into consideration the integration of sustainability risks in line with the remuneration policy of HSBC Bank Malta p.l.c.

-A review of the above HSBC Life sustainability website disclosure has been undertaken on 22.12.2022.
+A review of Section A and C of the above HSBC Life sustainability website disclosure has been undertaken on 22.12.2022.
 This disclosure has been enhanced to provide further clarifications on how HSBC Life considers sustainability risks in investment decisions as well as the impacts of the investment decisions on sustainability factors.